 The only requirement for this code is the CDO Library (cdosys.dll) which is available in every standard installation of Windows since Windows 2000.

 For your convenience I uploaded a VBA module containing the sample code.
 In this module all the constants from the CDO Library are declared locally.
-So you do not need to add a reference to the CDO Library but you can just import the module into you Access project and are ready to go immediately.
+So you do not need to add a reference to the CDO library but you can just import the module into your Access project and are ready to go immediately.

 I will never share your email with anyone.
 You can unsubscribe any time.